ZhgChgLi/ZReviewTender/README.md

 # Features
 - [x] Support fetch App Store (iOS App/Mac OS App...)
 Reviews
 - [x] Support Google Console (Android App) Reviews
+- [x] Support Filter, you can add custom filter condition to filter out which reviews you need
 - [x] Base on Official API(`AndroidpublisherV3`, `AppStoreConnect API`), no more workaround or [session expired](https://docs.fastlane.tools/getting-started/ios/authentication/)
 - [x] Flexible extension, you can develop your own Processor(a.k.a plugin) for suit your workflow.
 - [x] Resend latest Review to your Slack Channel automatically.